Qualitative Research Practice in Health PG (9583.4)

 As always: what you put in you get out...

-The CANVAS site provides a kind of container for all the information and knowledges relevant to this unit and the knowledges offered in this unit.
+The CANVAS site provides a kind of container for all the information and knowledges that will be covered in the intensive weekends.
 For each week, you will get a module on CANVAS that provides an overview of the week's knowledges, readings and additoinal readings, and critical reflection guiding tasks, questions and riddles.

 You get the most learning out of this unit if you actively participate in the:

-- weekly workshops, CANVAS modules and critical reflections tasks, questions and riddles and
+- weekly online workshops, CANVAS modules and critical reflections tasks, questions and riddles and

 - assessment tasks